RiccardoRobb/03-deploying-to-live-network/README.md

 - ***compile the Smart Contract and wait for its deployment*** \
   lines[49-70] \
   <sub>
-  Programmatic deploy is commented becose we use the "zk deploy" command
+  Programmatic deploy is commented becouse we use the "zk deploy" command
   </sub>

 - ***after fetching the current value of our Smart Contract we can invoke the other methods*** \